 Even if diapers are well within your household budget, you’ve surely lamented the cost at one point or another.
 The average child goes through six to 10 diapers a day.
 Multiply that by the two to three years before most children are potty trained, and you have a significant expense.
 According to the National Diaper Bank Network (NDBN), families spend $70-$80 a month on diapers for each child.
 And, a startling 1 in 3 moms in the U.S. report some level of diaper need.

 “Most people who don’t experience poverty don’t understand what concrete poverty in America looks like,” says Joanne Goldblum, executive director of NDBN.
 “Diapers are a valuable window into that because it is something that is so easy for us all to understand — how hard it would be not to have enough diapers for your child.”

 Not being able to afford diapers creates an immediate and serious problem for families.
-Babies who aren’t changed often enough because parents are trying to conserve diapers can develop painful rashes and urinary tract infections.
+Babies who aren’t changed often enough because parents are trying to conserve diapers can develop painful rashes and urinary tract infections, trying to get rid of UTI in babies can be difficult.
 Not being able to provide for their child’s basic needs can cause stress and shame for parents, and can contribute to postpartum depression.
 In the worst cases, babies left in soiled diapers cry for long periods of time, increasing the risk of abuse by stressed, exhausted parents.